CivityNL/civity-docs-edit/Dataplatform/dataplatform_VALIDATION_GettingStarted.md

 The following Step by Step guide will allow you to add a Resource and a Schema to your CKAN instance and validate it accordingly.

 ### Adding a Resource
-- Start by navegating to the "create resouce" page in any of your datasets.
+- Start by navigating to the "create resouce" page in any of your datasets.

 ![Adding Data Empty](assets/Dataplatform/Validation/add_data_empty.PNG)